khodgins/BioinformaticsWorkshopMonash2021/Topic_2/readme.md

 ### Tutorial

-Complete the Software Carpentry Tutorial first.
-You can find the files and directories in ~/shell-lesson-data
+Complete the [Software Carpentry Tutorial](http://swcarpentry.github.io/shell-novice/) first.
+You can find the files and directories in ~/shell-lesson-data on your VM

 Please cover:
 * the shell